CenturyLinkCloud/PublicKB/Cloud Application Manager/Troubleshooting/camdce-troubleshooting-tips.md

 1. Connect to the instance by SSH or RDP.

-2. Run a ping command to check basic connectivity:
+2. Run a command to check basic connectivity, such as the following or an equivalent one:

     ```
-    ping -c3 10.0.0.1
+    telnet 10.0.0.1 443
     ```

     **Note:** Replace 10.0.0.1 with your appliance IP or hostname.

 If the above command does not get a reply, please:

 1. Take the corrective actions inside the VM, routers and firewalls to allow unrestricted communication between the instance and the CAM appliance.
-Ensure that the port 443 is open for the CAM agent to connect back successfully to the CAM appliance.
+Ensure that the port 443 is open in the CAM appliance for the CAM agent to connect back successfully.

 2. In Cloud Application Manager, open the instance details page and click **Retry import** if available, or **Cancel import** and start the import process again.
 The instance should now finish the registration process successfully.